treytMSFT/sql-docs/docs/linux/sql-server-linux-performance-best-practices.md

 kernel.numa_balancing=0
 ```

-If you are using Linux distributions with kernel versions greater than 4.18, comment the following options as shown; otherwise, uncomment the following options if you are using distributions with kernel versions earlier than 4.18.
+If you use Linux distributions with kernel versions greater than 4.18, comment the following options as shown; otherwise, uncomment the following options if you use distributions with kernel versions earlier than 4.18.

 ```ini
 # kernel.sched_latency_ns = 60000000